Frequently asked questions

 Our history with gasification has resulted in six successful commercial and two R&D gasification plants – all between 1 MWe and 6 MWe in Spain, Italy, France Croatia and Bulgaria, with others underway in the USA, Greece and the UK.
 Our longest-running facility (in Spain) has already delivered in excess of 125,000 operational hours, without any unscheduled down-time.

-To date, we have no live operational experience in the UK, however we currently have three proposed projects that are progressing in various stages with one, the first-ever RDF gasification installation in the UK, targeted for financial close in 2021.
+To date, we have no live operational experience in the UK, however we currently have three proposed projects that are progressing in various stages.

 To support our UK-focused efforts, we have a dedicated, UK & Ireland business development lead with a long career in development of energy-from-waste facilities in the United Kingdom.
 Additionally, we have a range of UK-based (and other) investors and funding sources arranged, along with development and delivery partners for success.
 You can read more about our case studies and upcoming projects here.